Home page

 The last of the European Beetles

-The Volkswagen Beetle enjoyed staggering success for many years, and in 1972 became the best selling car ever, with total production worldwide exceeding 15 million vehicles.
-Hovever, by that time, the Beetle was starting to seem dated compared with much of the modern competition, and sales were flagging.
+The Volkswagen Beetle enjoyed enormous success for many years, and in 1972 became the best selling car ever, with total production worldwide exceeding 15 million vehicles.
+By then, however, the Beetle was starting to seem dated compared with much of the modern competition, and sales were flagging.
 In an attempt to maintain interest in the cars, VW produced numerous special edition models during the final years of European production.
 These included the Jeans Beetle, City Beetle, Sun Bug and Marathon Beetle, to give just a few examples.
 Each of the special editions had its own cosmetic peculiarities, like the denim seats and distinctive decals that characterised the Jeans Beetle.
 Some, such as the GT Beetle also benefited from performance enhancements.
 If you're interested in learning more about the special edition Beetles, the definitive online guide is Colin Shinkin's SE Beetles website.

-Emden VW FactoryDespite all the special editions, Beetle sales continued to decline, and the last European-built car left the production line in Emden, Germany on the 19th of January, 1978, immediately taking early retirement in the Wolfsburg Auto Museum.
+Volkswagen Emden factoryDespite all the special editions, Beetle sales continued to decline, and the last European-built car left the production line in Emden, Germany on the 19th of January 1978, immediately taking early retirement in the Wolfsburg Auto Museum.

 The historical significance of the cars has meant that many are now owned by VW enthusiasts, so a considerable number are still in good, roadworthy condition.